opengeospatial/ets-csw202/README.md

 % mvn test
 ```

-You can learn more about running tests in TEAM Engine at the [CITE wiki](http://cite.opengeospatial.org/easytesting).
+### 2. Run it within TEAM ENGINE
+Follow the [TEAM ENGINE instructions](http://opengeospatial.github.io/teamengine/installation.html) to install and run the tests in TEAM ENGINE.

 ## Bugs